Wormholes with Ends of the World: Discussion

 In the formalism of \cite{CCHM22} and in ours, heavy operators above the black hole threshold are integrated over.
 It would be interesting to study single instances of above-threshold operators (huge operators).
 With huge operator insertions at the asymptotic boundaries, the bulk geometry has large backreactions.
 The resulting geometries are known as ``spacetime bananas" \cite{AAMV23a,AAMV23b}.
 Spacetime bananas with EOW branes have also been studied \cite{TLO24}.
 Formulating a duality between 3D gravity with multiboundary wormholes containing bananas and an ensemble of CFTs or BCFTs is potentially promising.
 It might also be interesting to apply the techniques of \cite{CHMN23} to our formalism or vice versa.
 For example, one might expect boundary operator insertions to correspond to sharp corners in Liouville CFT.

-The term BCFT has been used to mean an extension of CFT.
-However, BCFTs can also be a useful tool for the study of just closed CFTs.
+Given that we have approached BCFTs primarily as extensions of closed CFTs, it might appear that the discussion presented in this work is irrelevant to those concerned solely with closed CFTs.
+However, BCFTs can also be a useful tool for the study of closed CFTs themselves, offering insights that may not be readily accessible within the purely closed framework.
 For example, BCFT techniques are used to compute entanglement and Renyi entropies in a CFT with no borders \cite{OT14}.
 Also, a CFT can be studied by triangulation techniques, which decompose the partition function on a closed Riemann surface into BCFT ones plus some boundary conditions \cite{CHJL24,HJ24,BHJL24}.
 It would be interesting to establish a connection between our work and theirs.

 Throughout this work, we have restricted ourselves to BCFTs on orientable surfaces.
-It would be natural to extend this to CFTs with crosscaps.
-Different holographic objects have been proposed to account for them \cite{MR16,Wei24} when the CFT lives on a single closed Riemann surface.
-First of all, it would be interesting to study these different bulk models in the context of CFT ensembles.
+It would be natural to extend this to CFTs defined on non-orientable Riemann surfaces, i.e., those with crosscaps.
+Different holographic objects have been proposed to account for them when the CFT lives on a single closed Riemann surface \cite{MR16,Wei24}.
+First, it would be interesting to study these different bulk models in the context of CFT ensembles.
 Moreover, including both borders and crosscaps in the CFT can potentially lead to interesting interplays between different bulk defects.

+Supersymmetry is another direction for generalization.
+For $\mathcal{N}=1$, bootstrap works similarly, with crossing kernels replaced correspondingly \cite{Hadasz07,CH08,CHJ11,PSS13}.
+At finite $c$, the crossing kernels can be used to explicitly construct the super-Virasoro TQFT in 3D \cite{BGNP24}.
+In the absence of sub-threshold states (except the vacuum), the large-$c$ limit yields $\mathcal{N}=1$ supergravity.
+It seems an interesting open question to understand the supersymmetric analogs of conical defects, kinks, punctures, etc., which are necessary for studying an ensemble that includes sub-threshold states.

 In AdS$_3$ gravity, there are one-boundary wormholes with handles and conical defects going through them, as shown in \cite{CCHM22}.
 When the handles are ``integrated out", they induce random bilocal couplings in the bulk.
 This is related to the Coleman-Giddings-Strominger mechanism \cite{Coleman88,GS87,GS88}.
-For wormholes with EOW branes, it is plausible that such a mechanism exists for kinks, so it induces a random coupling on the brane.
+For wormholes with EOW branes, it is plausible that such a mechanism exists for kinks as well, so it induces a random coupling on the brane.
 The details of this remain to be explored.

 We hope this work paves the way for further explorations into the rich interplay between geometry, topology, conformal bootstrap, and defects.